raykeat/Text-Classification-Sentiment-Analysis-of-Wine-Reviews-with-TensorFlow/README.md

 4. BeautifulSoup was used for web scraping to retrieve 18 wine blog posts/articles from www.vinography.com.
 5. TensorFlow was used as the Machine Learning Model to carry out binary classification of wine reviews.

+## Datasets / Results
+1. "wine-reviews.csv" was the labelled training dataset.
+2. "wine_articles.csv" is the real world wine articles to generate classification predictions on.
+3. "results.csv" is the predictions made by model on real world wine articles.

 # Methodology

 ## Data Collection, Data Preprocessing and Feature Engineering